 The Company's estimates of restoration costs could change as a result of changes in regulatory requirements, discount rates and assumptions regarding the amount and timing of the future expenditures.
 These changes are recorded directly to the related asset with a corresponding entry to the restoration provision.
 The Company's estimates are reviewed annually for changes in regulatory requirements, discount rates, effects of inflation and changes in estimates.
-These changes are recorded directly to the related asset with a corresponding entry to the provision.
+These changes are recorded directly to the related asset with a corresponding entry to the related asset with a corresponding entry to the related asset with a corresponding entry to the provision.